 Even so, that's still a relatively short lifespan for the current C7 Corvette which arrived for the 2014 model.
 The reason for the quick changeover is because General Motors had started working on a mid-engine design for the C7 but ended up scrapping the plans in the tumult of the 2009 bankruptcy, with the C7 we ended up with being somewhat of a placeholder.

 Looking at the new shots and video of prototypes, we see can see that the C8 will be similar in size to the C7 but with a lower, wider stance.
 It won't get vertical-lifting doors of many exotics, though it looks like there will be a short front overhang.
 Flanking the engine bay looks to be a pair of chunky buttresses and we’re told designers will add a sheet of glass in the center to show off the engine.
 One of the biggest challenges is thought to be heat management.
-Finally, we can also see a rear-facing camera that will feed images to a digital rearview mirror.
+We can also see a rear-facing camera that will feed images to a digital rearview mirror and what also looks to be dual-caliper brakes at the rear.

 Our spies say the prototypes have been running almost exclusively at night to avoid long-distance lenses with 50 megapixels to throw around.
 It's also been protected from almost all employees at GM, with access only given to a small circle of designers and engineers—as was the case with Ford's GT supercar.